-John went out into a desert area of the Judean countryside and implored the nation of Israel to repent and turn back to God.
-He urged the people to be baptized in water as an act of expression of their repentance.
-Crowds flocked to him and many received baptism.
+John the Baptist was the one prophesied by Scripture as, “a voice of one calling: ‘In the wilderness prepare the way for the LORD make straight in the desert a highway for our God” (Isa.
+40:3).
+He went out into a desert area of the Judean countryside and implored the nation of Israel to repent and turn back to God.
+Crowds flocked to him, and he pleaded with the people to be baptized in water as an act of expression of their repentance.

 Then Jesus came from Galilee to the Jordan to be baptized by John.
 But John tried to deter him, saying, “I need to be baptized by you, and do you come to me.”